jekyll/jekyll/docs/_docs/windows.md

 sudo gem install pygments.rb
 ```

+Now everything should work fine and smooth.
+That's all, jekyll installation on Windows via Bash is performed sucessfully.

 You can make sure time management is working properly by inspecting your `_posts` folder.
 You should see a markdown file with the current date in the filename.

 <div class="note info">